Shhhh…… the silent issue Thyroid health

 Thyroid Issues in Women: The silent side issue

-Let’s talk about women hidden and also not often addressed side issue in their 30’s and 40’s.
-We often face various health changes, and thyroid issues are among the most common concerns.
+Let’s talk about women’s hidden and also not often addressed side issue in their 30’s and 40’s.
+We often face various health changes as we age, and thyroid health is among those concerns.
 The thyroid gland, a small butterfly-shaped gland in the neck, plays a critical role in regulating metabolism, energy levels, and mood.
-As women age, hormonal shifts, such as those during perimenopause, can affect thyroid function, leading to conditions like hypothyroidism (underactive thyroid) or hyperthyroidism (overactive thyroid).
+So it’s easy to imagine that pairing this concern with the common side effects of perimenopause, it can go overlooked.
+As us women age hormones shift, leading to conditions like hypothyroidism (underactive thyroid) or hyperthyroidism (overactive thyroid).

 The Precursors